Year 13 thinking of HE

 - Visit the UCAS (Universities and Colleges Admissions Service) website to see the full range of information on courses, including entry requirements and how to apply.
 Look in events on UCAS for information about open days

-- Find out about fees, loans and money for study and check out what you are entitled to using the Student Finance Calculator
+- Find out about fees, loans and money for study and check out what you are entitled to using the Student Finance Calculator.
+Check out the web links under More to explore on the right

 - Looking for a scholarship or bursary?
 Find out who's offering funding